Computer Science

 COMSC-335 Machine Learning

-How does Neflix learn what movies a person likes?
+How does Netflix learn what movies a person likes?
 How do computers read handwritten addresses on packages, or detect faces in images?
 Machine learning is the practice of programming computers to learn and improve through experience, and it is becoming pervasive in technology and science.
 This course will cover the mathematical underpinnings, algorithms, and practices that enable a computer to learn.
 Topics will include supervised learning, unsupervised learning, evaluation methodology, and Bayesian probabilistic modeling.
 Students will learn to program in MATLAB or Python and apply course skills to solve real world prediction and pattern recognition problems.
 Programming Intensive.

 Applies to requirement(s): Math Sciences

-Prereq: A grade of C or better in one of COMSC-205 or COMSC-205PY or COMSC-211, MATH-232, and a Calculus course (MATH-101, MATH-102, or MATH-203).
+Prereq: A grade of C or better in COMSC-205, MATH-232, and a Calculus course (MATH-101, MATH-102, or MATH-203).

 Advisory: Preference will be given to Computer Science seniors in need of a final 300-level elective and Data Science seniors.